-The main goal is to attract people to the company and brand.
+The main goal of a pitch email is to attract people to the company and brand.
 A pitch email is great for connecting with a potential customer.
-Among the purposes are also to deliver news, increase trust between you and the recipient, communicate directly, realize your plans, and attract customers to your business.
+Among the purposes are also to deliver news, increase trust between you and the recipient, communicate directly, realize your plans and attract customers to your business.

-Their main feature is attracting the interest of the target audience and, firstly, the journalists to the brand and goods.
+Their main feature is attracting the interest of the target audience and, first, to introduce your brand to journalists to the brand and goods.
 The result of this action is a sale.

 Content Marketing Platform